pwittchen/reactive-client-server/README.md

 -----------------
 ### server

-to build and run the server execute the following command:
+to build and run the server, execute the following command:

 ```
 cd server/ && ./server.sh